 Lindstrom Wines focuses on two wines each year, an estate Cabernet Sauvignon and a Pinot Noir from the Russian River appellation in neighboring Sonoma County.
 Both wines are produced in extremely small quantities.
 The winery was founded by Greg and Carol Lindstrom.

-Prior to he and Carol purchasing their property in the Stags Leap District, Greg visited Napa a number of times – and had long been a passionate wine consumer prior to securing a week trip to the Napa Valley courtesy of a winning bid at the Sun Valley Wine Auction in 1995.
+Prior to he and Carol purchasing their property in the Stags Leap District, Greg visited Napa a number of times and had long been a passionate wine consumer prior to securing a week trip to Napa Valley courtesy of a winning bid at the Sun Valley Wine Auction in 1995.
 During this trip he combined another one of his interests – real estate and began looking for property in the valley.
 He soon found an undeveloped piece of land and had the vision to see its vineyard potential; the property is located in the heart of the Stags Leap Appellation.

 Their total property comprises twenty acres of which four are planted to Cabernet Sauvignon.
 This had to have been one of the more challenging and interesting vineyard sites to develop in all of Napa Valley.
 A small (several acre) hillside vineyard in either the Mayacamas or Vaca mountain ranges would often involve one or two directional facing slopes.
 Not so here.

-The diversity of micro climates on the property ensures that they never pick the entire vineyard at once; each block is harvested as it ripens.
+The diversity of microclimates on the property ensures that they never pick the entire vineyard at once; each block is harvested as it ripens.
 The vineyard acquired its name, Nicali from combining the names of Greg’s two daughters, Ali and Nicole (who we met with at their vineyard and who are also involved in the overall management of their operations).
-After realizing the potential of his vineyard (above and beyond merely selling the fruit) Greg decided to make wine commercially and hired Celia Welch.
+In 2007, Nicole founded Lindstrom Media, an Orange County, California based PR firm.
+After realizing the potential of his vineyard, above and beyond singularly selling the fruit, Greg decided to make wine commercially and hired Celia Welch.
 She has made every vintage since the initial release dating from 2005.